 Skip to main content

-Following a lengthy community input process and department review, the DNR has declined a proposed 20-year lease of approximately 162,000 acres of state forest land to the Department of Military and Veterans Affairs (DMVA).
+The DNR in April 2023 declined a proposed 20-year lease of approximately 162,000 acres of state forest land to the Department of Military and Veterans Affairs, Michigan Army National Guard.
+The decision followed a lengthy community input process and department review.
 The DMVA had sought to lease the land, located around the National Guard training camp in Grayling, to accommodate low-impact military training activities.

-The remaining land, approximately 52,000 acres, could be available to the DMVA for short-term, low-impact training activities.
+The remaining land, approximately 52,000 acres, could be available for short-term, low-impact training activities.

 Key points in the Memorandum of Understanding:

-• No lease approved; the DMVA may annually apply for land use permits
+• No long-term lease approved; military officials may annually apply for land use permits

-• DMVA training could occur on up to 52,000 acres of state managed forest land
+• Training could occur on up to 52,000 acres of state managed forest land

 • Recreational access to remain at all times